The City of Cold Lake

 Neighborhoods of Cold Lake

-In Cold Lake you may find a selection of housing choices.
-These include houses, apartments, duplexes, trailers, townhomes, detached homes etc. You also have the RHU or Residential Housing Unit to choose for accommodation.
-Some of the major neighborhoods of Cold Lake are Mobile Village, Brady Heights, Horseshoe Bay Estates, Red Fox Estates, Lefebvre Heights, Nelson Heights etc.
+In Cold Lake, you may find a selection of housing choices.
+These include houses, apartments, duplexes, trailers, townhomes, detached homes, etc. You also have the RHU or Residential Housing Unit to choose from for accommodation.
+Some of the major neighborhoods of Cold Lake are Mobile Village, Brady Heights, Horseshoe Bay Estates, Red Fox Estates, Lefebvre Heights, Nelson Heights, etc.